 Every year, the Netherlands reports, both nationally and internationally, on the pollutants that are released into the air due to the use of products.
 These pollutants include solvents from cosmetics, air fresheners, aerosols, paints and the substances released when wood is burned and fireworks set off.
+This entails all the substances that are listed in the Netherlands Pollutant Emission Register and must be reported for these sectors.

 For the Emission Inventory, emissions from product use are estimated based on the international guidelines.
-RIVM has now updated and described the methods used by the Netherlands Pollutant Emission Register.
+RIVM has updated and described the methods used by the Netherlands Pollutant Emission Register.
 These methods are adjusted every year according to the most recent scientific insights.

 The emission data is available to the public via the website emissieregistratie.nl.
-It is used for reports that are mandatory under international treaties such as the Kyoto Protocol, the EU Emission ceilings (NEC Directive) and the Convention on Long-range Transboundary Air Pollution (CLRTAP).
+It is used for reports that are mandatory under international treaties such as the Paris Agreement, the EU Emission ceilings (NEC Directive) and the Convention on Long-range Transboundary Air Pollution (CLRTAP).
 These reports also form the basis for the international reviewers who validate the Dutch reports to the EU and UN.